December 19, 2011 By Dave Rongey ©2007-2012Author - Licensed Electrical Contractor Filed under GFCI Outlet Lost Power

 |

-- There is a GFI on the circuit.
-The breaker doesn’t trip nor does the GFI. but the circuit loses power.
+- The breaker doesn’t trip nor does the GFI but the circuit loses power.

 Dave’s Reply:

-Thanks for your electrical question Bruce.
+Thanks for your electrical repairs question Bruce.

-GFCI Electrical Outlet
+Troubleshooting a Bad GFCI Outlet

 - Bruce, the GFCI itself may be bad and need to be replaced.

-- What you are describing is one symptom of a bad or mis-wired GFCI outlet.
-Realistically, most GFCI outlets do not last forever and may need replacing.
+- Realistically, most GFCI outlets do not last forever and may need replacing.

 - Wiring Diagram GFI